LSU Health New Orleans

 Research Interests

-Clinical Technology & Simulation, Nursing Science, Informatics & Education; Student-Centered Learning, Quality Improvement, Leadership, Transcultural Nursing, Diversity, Caring Science, and Mindfulness
+Clinical Technology & Simulation, Nursing Science, Informatics & Education; Student-Centered Learning, Quality Improvement, Leadership, Transcultural Nursing, Caring Science, and Mindfulness

 Bio

-Aimme McCauley is the Interim Director of the Nursing Skills and Technology Center (NSTC) and an Instructor of Clinical Nursing at Louisiana State University Health New Orleans (LSUHeath N.O.)
-School of Nursing.
-She received her baccalaureate degree from Southeastern Louisiana University.
-From Chamberlain University, College of Nursing, her Master of Science in Nursing with a specialty in Nursing Informatics, a post-graduate certificate in Nursing Education, and conferred her Doctor of Nursing Practice (DNP) specializing in Healthcare Systems Leadership in August of 2020.
-She attained the Certified Nurse Educator credential from the National League for Nursing in 2021.
+Dr. Aimme Jo McCauley, DNP, MSN, RN, CNE, CHSE, serves as the Director of the Nursing Skills and Technology Center (NSTC) at the rank of Instructor of Clinical Nursing at the Louisiana State University Health Sciences Center School of Nursing in New Orleans.
+She earned her Bachelor of Science in Nursing from Southeastern Louisiana University in 2002, followed by a Master of Science in Nursing with a specialization in Nursing Informatics, a post-graduate certificate in Nursing Education, and a Doctor of Nursing Practice (DNP) in Healthcare Systems Leadership from Chamberlain University in 2020.
+Dr. McCauley maintains certification as a Certified Nurse Educator (CNE) and Certified Healthcare Simulation Educator (CHSE), reflecting her commitment to excellence in instructional practice and simulation-based learning.

 Publications/Presentations